Offshore wind builders to cut more projects in world's top market

-RWE (RWEG.DE) and Scottish Power (IBE.MC) have both scrapped or scaled back huge offshore wind farm projects in the last two months citing the costs involved in developing deepwater sites.
+RWE and Scottish Power have both scrapped or scaled back huge offshore wind farm projects in the last two months citing the costs involved in developing deepwater sites.

 Those costs are estimated at several billion pounds each.